syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ### CurrentItem vs SelectedItem

 The SfListView gets the selected item by using the [SfListView.SelectedItem](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItem.html) and [SfListView.CurrentItem](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~CurrentItem.html) properties.
-Both `SfListView.SelectedItem` and `SfListView.CurrentItem` returns the same data object when single item is selected.
-When more than one items are selected, then the `SfListView.SelectedItem` property returns the first selected item, and the `SfListView.CurrentItem` property returns the last selected item.
+Both `SfListView.SelectedItem` and `SfListView.CurrentItem` returns the same data object when selecting single item.
+When selecting more than one item, the `SfListView.SelectedItem` property returns the first selected item, and the `SfListView.CurrentItem` property returns the last selected item.

-W> If you set any item which is not available in `SfListView.ItemsSource` to `SfListView.SelectedItem` or `SfListView.CurrentItem` property, exception will be thrown.
+W> If you set any item that is not available in the `SfListView.ItemsSource` to `SfListView.SelectedItem` or `SfListView.CurrentItem` property, exception will be thrown.

-## Selected Item Customization
+## Selected item customization

-The SfListView supports to customize the selection background color for the selected items by using [SfListView.SelectedItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItemTemplate.html) if the background color is set to view which loaded in the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html).
+The SfListView supports customizing the selection background color for the selected items by using the [SfListView.SelectedItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItemTemplate.html) if the background color is set to view loaded in the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html).

 {% tabs %}
 {% highlight xaml %}